-The timing and reasons for calling special general meetings must fall within the scope of your Branch rules.
+The timing and reasons for calling special general meetings must fall within the scope of your Branch Rules (previously referred to as Constitution).
 Notices of a special meeting must clearly outline the urgent business to be considered and any motions to be considered.
-Special meetings are usually only for major changes to constitution/rules.
-Check your Branch's Constitution.
+Special meetings are usually only for major changes to Rules.
+Check your Branch's Rules.